gilengel/proc-server/frontend/README.md

 # Frontend

+## Nomenclature

+- Element: (Interactable) Widget that is displayed to the user.
+This can be a heading, text, button, image etc
+- Attribute: The parts that specify the behaviour and apperance of an `Element`.

 ## UI Builder

 The overall idea of the UI Builder component is to use build in TypeScript "magic" to automatically import the correct files at the correct positions and wire everything together.